abajwa-hw/ambari-workshops/blueprints-demo-security.md

 service ambari-agent status
 ```

-- download, edit and register BP as securityBP for either 4 node or 1 node (depending on your setup)
+- Download, edit and register BP as securityBP for either 4 node or 1 node (depending on your setup)
   - [These](https://github.com/abajwa-hw/ambari-workshops/blob/master/blueprints/blueprint-4node-security.json#L139-154) are the values you will want to change.
 The "node1" references should be changed to point to the nodes where KDC/openldap deployed
 ```
 #for 4 node blueprint